sharpchen/sharpchen.github.io/docs/document/Articles/docs/Linq quick start.md

 items.Aggregate(10, (sum, current) => sum + current).Dump(); // 31
 ```

-To generate a header for csv rows:
+To generate csv rows with header:

 ```cs
 IEnumerable<Person> people = [new("John", 30), new("Jane", 20), new("Modi", 18)];